junlapong/g-wiki/README.md

-# go-wiki
+# g-wiki-b

-A _KISS_ wiki built on golang with git as the storage back-end.
+A simple wiki built on golang with git as the storage back-end.
 Content is formatted in [markdown syntax](http://daringfireball.net/projects/markdown/syntax).
 The wiki is rendered with go templates and [bootstrap](http://getbootstrap.com) css.

+The *g-wiki-b* is originally forked off from the wonderfully simple [original *g-wiki*](https://github.com/aspic/g-wiki), then heavily modified and customized for my personal use and needs, still _KISS_-ing on the way.

 ## Build and run locally